What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe is not responding in the system

 There are times when WMIC.exe might freeze or just stop responding.
-It could even start hogging your CPU, slowing down everything else.
-These problems might be because of software clashing, system files getting corrupted, or malware making a mess.
+It can even cause unexpectedly high CPU usage, which slows down everything else.

-Start by doing a full scan with your antivirus to check for malware.
-If you’re still having trouble, you might want to use the System Configuration tool to turn off startup services and pinpoint the problem.
-Just press the Windows key + R, type “msconfig”, and hit “OK”.
+You should try to run a full scan with your antivirus to check for malware first.
+If you’re still having issues with the process, you might want to use the System Configuration tool to turn off startup services one by one and pinpoint the problem.
+You can open it by pressing Windows + R, type “msconfig”, and click “OK”.

 WMIC.exe is not responding in the system